-Global demand for steel is likely to steadily increase over the Steel business long term amid economic growth in emerging countries, centered on Asia.
-Over the long term, we believe steel will retain its advantages over other materials, such as its overwhelming 2) Build an optimal production structure by retiring and consoliscale of production capacity, high economic viability, low environmental burden, and high processability.
+Global demand for steel is likely to steadily increase over the long term amid economic growth in emerging countries, centered on Asia.
+Over the long term, we believe steel will retain its advantages over other materials, such as its overwhelming scale of production capacity, high economic viability, low environmental burden, and high processability.

-With a falling birthrate and aging population shrinking the tions, demand for steel in Japan and other countries could have an impact on the JFE Group's steel sales volume and prices.
+With a falling birthrate and aging population shrinking the market in Japan, and depending on global economic conditions, demand for steel in Japan and other countries could have an impact on the JFE Group's steel sales volume and prices.
 In overseas markets, competition could intensify as a result of structural changes, such as higher exports from China as domestic demand weakens, and expansion in steel production capacity in emerging countries.